metamuffin/keks-meet/readme.md

 | `notify_chat`                   | boolean | `true`      | Send notifications for incoming chat messages                        |
 | `notify_join`                   | boolean | `true`      | Send notifications when users join                                   |
 | `notify_leave`                  | boolean | `true`      | Send notifications when users leave                                  |

-## Security

-keks-meet _tries_ to be secure.
-However I am not a security expert.
-The current system works as follows:

-- The room name is set in the section of the URL which is not sent to the server.
-- The server receives a salted SHA-256 hash of the room name to group clients of a room.
-- The client uses PBKDF2 (constant salt; 250000 iterations) to derive a 256-bit
-  AES-GCM key from the room name.
-- All relayed message contents are encrypted with this key.
-  - Message recipient is visible to the server
-  - The server assigns user ids

-## Todo-List

-- Make the optional streams UI prettier
-- Maybe group tracks in streams to make sure everything is in sync
-- How do we implement global hotkeys?
-- Dont use websocket to send images to not block anything else
-- File transfers via data channel (rift)
-- Native client
-- Have a security professional look at the code
-- Test some options like `camera_facing_mode`
-- Signing key for each user
-  - Built-in storage for known keys
-- Relay RTC when there are a lot of clients
-- Prevent join notification bypass by not identifying
-- Tray icon for native
-- Pin js by bookmarking data:text/html loader page
-- add "contributing" stuff to readme
-- download files in a streaming manner.
-  - workaround using service worker
-- service worker to implement manual updates

 ## Protocol